Kaaba: Cleaning

 The building is opened biannually for the ceremony of "The Cleaning of the Sacred Kaaba" (تنظيف الكعبة المشرفة).
 The ceremony takes place on the 1st of Sha'baan, the eighth month of the Islamic calendar, around thirty days before the start of the month of Ramadan and on the 15th of Muharram, the first month.
 The keys to the Kaaba are held by the Banī Shaybah (بني شيبة) tribe, an honor bestowed upon them by Muhammad.
 Members of the tribe greet visitors to the inside of the Kaaba on the occasion of the cleaning ceremony.

 The Governor of the Makkah Province and accompanying dignitaries clean the interior of the Kaaba using cloths dipped in Zamzam water scented with Oud perfume.
 Preparations for the washing start a day before the agreed date, with the mixing of Zamzam water with several luxurious perfumes including Tayef rose, 'oud and musk.
 Zamzam water mixed with rose perfume is splashed on the floor and is wiped with palm leaves.
 Usually, the entire process is completed in two hours.

+Events related to the Kaaba

+Many Islamic sources include Shia and Sunni sources (Al-Hakim al-Nishapuri, Sibt ibn al-Jawzi, Halabi Shafi'i, Al-Fakihi, Sheikh Abu Zakariyya al-Azdi, Mahmud al-Alusi, Ibn Sabbagh Maliki, Ganji Shafi'i, Saffuri Shafi'i,Mokhtasar al-Mahaasein al-Mojtama'ah, Page 156.
+Al-Masudi,The Meadows of Gold, Volume 2, Page 273.
+Zarandi Hanafi,Nazm Dorrar al-Samtein, Page 76.
+Amir San'ani) have written that Ali ibn Abi Talib, the first Imam of the Shiites, was the only person to have been born in the Kaaba.